aalto-speech/flatcat/docs/source/cmdtools.rst

 ``-d <type>, --dampening <type>``
     Method for changing the compound counts in the input data.
+    Note, that if the counts in the intialization file are already dampened (e.g. by Morfessor Baseline), you should not specify dampening again.
     Options:

     none
         Do not alter the counts of compounds (token based training)